These are the companies leading the trillion trees effort in the U.S.

 “It’s not just business as usual, but being innovative in setting up a forest in a way so that as wildfire passes through it, it doesn’t reach the incredible level of intensity and destruction that we’ve been seeing,” he says, noting that forest managers will also have to adapt as the climate continues to change.
 Other parts of the country will also have to adapt to new stresses from climate, from hurricanes in the Southeast to pest infestations in the Midwest to new diseases in the Rockies.

 By one estimate, there’s room in the United States to grow 60 billion new trees, which could capture half a billion tons of CO2 from the atmosphere each year.
-Existing forests that are damaged by climate change—like those currently burning in California—will also need to be replaced.
+Existing forests that are damaged by climate change—such as those currently burning in California—will also need to be replaced.
 “Climate change is only going to ramp up the need for reforestation,” says Daley.
 “That is the unfortunate reality.
 We’re going to have to replace forests at a rate that we never have before.
 I think it’s probably fair to say at this point that we need to be able to go as fast as we possibly can on conserving the forests that we have but also replacing the ones that we lose.”

 The pledges from the initial organizations and cities in the group add up to 855 million trees that will be conserved and planted, so far, although that’s an underestimate.
-Bank of America, for example, has pledged $300 million in carbon finance that will support new tree-planting projects, though that commitment hasn’t yet been translated into the number of trees it will impact.
+Bank of America, for example, has pledged $300 million in climate finance that will support new tree-planting projects, though that commitment hasn’t yet been translated into the number of trees it will impact.
 Others are expected to quickly join the effort, including the federal government, which Daley expects to join soon with a pledge to support “billions and billions” of trees.
 The broad support in the coalition, he says, means that the work to protect and restore forests will happen now at a larger scale than it ever has before.
 “We really do believe that we’re better positioned than ever before to set a goal like a trillion trees and actually be able to get there,” he says.